Hemodialysis: Dialysate

 Once purified water is mixed with dialysate (also called dialysis fluid) concentrate consisting of: sodium, potassium, calcium, magnesium and dextrose mixed in an acid solution; this solution is mixed with the purified water and a chemical buffer.
 This forms the dialysate solution, which contains the basic electrolytes found in human blood.
 This dialysate solution contains charged ions that conducts electricity.
 During dialysis, the conductivity of dialysis solution is continuously monitored to ensure that the water and dialysate concentrate are being mixed in the proper proportions.
 Both excessively concentrated dialysis solution and excessively dilute solution can cause severe clinical problems.

 Chemical buffers such as bicarbonate or lactate can alternatively be added to regulate the pH of the dialysate.
 Both buffers can stabilize the pH of the solution at a physiological level with no negative impacts on the patient.
 There is some evidence of a reduction in the incidence of heart and blood problems and high blood pressure events when using bicarbonate as the pH buffer compared to lactate.
-However, the mortality rates after using both buffers do not show a significative difference.
+However, the mortality rates after using both buffers do not show a significant difference.